The Commons at Mythava

 The founder who refuses to build something hollow

-tired of rooms full of people optimizing, wanting people who are actually building something that matters.
+tired of rooms full of people optimizing, looking for people who are actually building something that matters.

 The parent who noticed something change